iarxm/csim-man/index.md

 | FIN1     | SHORTHAND FOR FIN1 1               |                                                                                          |

-### Formts

-- ELO Match offs
-- Game of SURF
-- Tag team Claim Your Score
-- Best of three
-- BONUS Double ELIM W. DIVS

-#### Double elim with bonus and multi divisions

-1. Repacharge system with multiple finals to establish all specific placings after those in the main round final.
-And with Bonus heats to both generate motivation to earn more points and catch up with main round finalists, and to equalize heat count opportunities.
-1. The higher level seeds can choose to bypass bonus heats so to both simulate wait times found in real contests and to prepare for their main round final.
-They will however be forfeiting their opportunity to extend their overall point lead.

-#### Best of Three

-Best of three heats progresses from round 1.

-If draw for 2nd place, it will be decided on:
-- The result of the heat between the surfers who drew Bottom three will go to division 2 final.
-Tournament 2 will be a second cycle with bonus points awarded

 ### Points Allocation Principles

-#### Point Stack Per Event
+#### Point Stacking Per Event

-The total points within each event will be tallied and the leaders total points will then be used to normalize all allocated points to within 10,000.
+The total points within each event will be tallied and the leaders total points will then normalize all allocated points to be equal to or less than 10,000.
 The leader will receive 10,000 points.

-All other athletes will receive `Event_Points = Total_Of_Athlete * ( 10,000 / ( Total_Of_Leader ) ) `
+All other athletes will receive points based on the following

+` $Event_Points = $Total_Of_Athlete * ( 10,000 / ( $Total_Of_Leader ) )`

 #### Point Stack Per Heat Cycles